EVeskje/social-media-client/README.md

 # Workflow CA

-Welcome to the Workflow project at Noroff School of Technology and Digital Media - Front End Development!
-This project is dedicated to enhancing the quality of an existing social app by implementing superior development workflows and establishing a robust testing strategy.
+Welcome to the Workflow project at Noroff School of Technology and Digital Media - Front End Development! 🚀 This project is dedicated to enhancing the quality of an existing social app by implementing superior development workflows and establishing a robust testing strategy.

-## Configuration
+## 🛠️ Configuration

 ### Prettier

-Prettier is a powerful tool that automatically formats your code, ensuring consistent styling and saving valuable time on manual formatting.
-By enhancing code readability throughout the development process, Prettier promotes a cohesive and professional codebase.
+Prettier is your code stylist, ensuring sleek and consistent formatting effortlessly.
+Say goodbye to messy code and hello to readability perfection!

 ### ESlint

-ESLint serves as a guardian of coding standards, catching potential errors early and maintaining code quality.
-By enforcing consistent practices and identifying common pitfalls, ESLint fosters collaboration and ensures the integrity of your JavaScript code.
+ESLint stands guard, ensuring your code adheres to the highest standards.
+No more sneaky bugs or questionable practices slipping through!

 ### Husky

-Husky is your ally in automating pre-commit hooks, safeguarding code quality checks, and preventing commits that deviate from established standards.
-By seamlessly integrating with your workflow, Husky promotes adherence to best practices and maintains a high level of code quality.
+Husky is your trusty sidekick, guarding against code atrocities before they even commit!
+With pre-commit hooks, you'll never have to worry about straying from the path of excellence.

 ### Jest

-Implementing unit tests with Jest in this project guarantees the reliability and correctness of individual code units, including essential functions like login and logout.
-By facilitating early bug detection and promoting robust software development practices, Jest ensures the stability and resilience of your application.
+Jest is your test wizard, conjuring up magical unit tests to safeguard the integrity of your code.
+Watch bugs vanish into thin air before they even have a chance to cause mischief!

 ### Cypress

-Cypress takes center stage for end-to-end testing, validating the entire application workflow, including critical processes like login and logout.
-By providing a comprehensive view of your application's functionality and user experience, Cypress instills confidence in the integrity and performance of your application.
+Cypress is the hero of end-to-end testing, fearlessly navigating your application's entire journey.
+From login to logout, Cypress ensures your app's experience is smooth sailing all the way!

-## Running instructions
+## 🏃 Running Instructions

 ### Installing